-Museumplein is turned into a Christmas Square every year, boasting a market and craft-making displays perfect for passing an afternoon.
+Museumplein is turned into Amsterdam Christmas Square every year, boasting a market and craft-making displays perfect for passing an afternoon.
 There is also an ice rink which is open well into the evening.
-Christmas lights have been up since November, and an evening stroll in any direction from the brightly-illuminated tree in Dam Square can prove a pleasant one, especially through the Leidseplein and its surrounding area or towards the Jordaan, which is full of cosy cafes and unique shops.
+Christmas lights have been up since November, and an evening stroll in any direction from the brightly-illuminated tree on Dam Square can prove a pleasant one, especially through the Leidseplein and its surrounding area or towards the Jordaan, which is full of cosy cafes and unique shops.
 The Red Light District has Christmas lights of its own (not just red ones!) and seems to never shut down.

 Several of the churches around Amsterdam are offering seasonal concerts, both on Christmas Eve and Christmas Day.
-Sint Nicolaaskerk (www.muziekindenicolaas.nl), for instance, has free services featuring Gregorian music.
-Museum Amstelkring, a church located on the top two stories of a canal house in the heart of the Red Light District, is offering Christmas Eve masses at 20:00 and 22:00.
+Sint Nicolaaskerk for instance, has free services featuring Gregorian music.
+Museum Amstelkring, a church located on the top two stories of a canal house in the heart of the Red Light District, also offers Amsterdam Christmas Eve masses.

-The Pathé Tuschinski is one of the few cinemas open on Christmas Day, and is offering a special screening of The Wizard of Oz at 10:30, as well as several other films throughout the day.
-The Concertgebouw (www.concertgebouw.nl) is offering special classical Christmas concerts, on 24, 25 and 26 December.
+The Pathé Tuschinski is one of the few cinemas open on Christmas Day and The Concertgebouw offers special classical Amsterdam Christmas concerts, on 24, 25 and 26 December.

 As for food, many Amsterdam restaurants and cafés are open.
 Often offering special Christmas menus, usually at a set price.
 It is a good idea to make reservations, as some may close their doors early or serve a limited number on that night.
 Otherwise, the more tourist oriented areas such as the Damrak, the Leidseplein and Rembrandtplein should yield a number of options for the hungry traveller, as will hotel restaurants.